loregrc/Computational-intelligence/QUIXO/README.md

 This class includes 3 methods in addition to the constructor: the method to make a move *(make_move)*, the method to run the recursive algorithm *(minimax)*, and the method to evaluate a game state *(evaluate_state)*.

 ***make_move(self, game: "Game") -> tuple[tuple[int, int], Move]:***
-This method determines the best move for the current player using the Minimax algorithm with alpha-beta pruning.
-It calls the *minimax* function, which evaluates all possible moves recursively and returns the best calculated move.
+This method is called to choose the best move in the current state of the game.
+It performs a search of all possible valid moves for the player, and for each move, it invokes the Minimax algorithm with Alpha-Beta pruning up to the specified maximum depth and returns the best move found.
+If no better move is found, a random move among the possible ones is returned.

 ![make_move](Screenshots/make_move.png)